Guide

 T-Rex 3 Pro and Balance 2 support automatic push of the next 7 workouts from Intervals.icu.
 Other models (T-Rex 2, Active, Cheetah Pro) require manual FIT file import via Zepp.

-How can ChatGPT help with an Amazfit training plan?
+How does STAS help build an Amazfit training plan?

-STAS passes your Intervals.icu data to ChatGPT — training history, paces, HR, goals.
-ChatGPT builds a plan calibrated to your fitness.
-You add it to Intervals.icu, which pushes it to your watch.
+STAS passes your Intervals.icu data into ChatGPT or Claude — training history, paces, HR, and goals.
+The chat builds a plan calibrated to your fitness.
+You add it to Intervals.icu, which can push it to your watch.

 Do I need a paid subscription for training plans in Intervals.icu?